sde-coursepack/sde-coursepack.github.io/modules/code quality/_posts/2000-03-01-Analyzability.md

 * How would I get that other information?
 * How is the `gameGrid` list of cells created and stored?

 And all of these are good questions.
-In fact, necessarily, this function is forcing us to understand now just "what does this function do", but also "how does the cell integer-array work?".
+In fact, necessarily, this function is forcing us to understand not just "what does this function do", but also "how does the cell integer-array work?".
 What if instead, we could **encapsulate** the ideas of the `cell` and the `gameGrid` into classes?

 Well, if we do that, our code may look like: